 • Proximate cause.
 This means that the injuries you sustained were a foreseeable event from the person’s actions, namely, opening the car door at the wrong time.

 • Harm.
-This means that injuries were sustained by the accident, and there are likely financial consequences, too (medical bills, lost wages, etc.).
+This means that injuries were sustained by the open car door accident, and there are likely financial consequences, too (medical bills, lost wages, etc.).

 What Should I Do if I Was Injured While Biking by Someone Opening a Door on a Parked Car?

 First, if you’re able, call the police to file a police report, as that may be valuable evidence if there are going to be claims or lawsuits.
 Be sure to get medical attention right away.
 Even if you feel fine, have a doctor check you out, as some injuries may not exhibit immediate symptoms.
-Then call us as soon as possible at 516-622-0606 for a free case evaluation.
+Then call us as soon as possible at 516-622-0606 for a free passenger opening car door case law evaluation.